jadupl2/jadupl2.github.io/_pages/install.md

 ## The Setup script
 The setup script will ask some questions regarding your environment.
 Your answers are store in the [SADMIN configuration file]( {% post_url 2021-04-26-sadmin-cfg %}) ($SADMIN/cfg/sadmin.cfg).
-This configuration file is used by the web interface and across the SADMIN tools scripts.
+This configuration file is used by the web interface and by the SADMIN tools scripts.
 The scripts you create will also use it and it add flexibility to your SADMIN environment.
 The configuration file can be modified after running the setup script, if you need to.
 {: .text-justify}